-Employees should report all work-related injuries immediately to their supervisor.
+Employees should report all work-related injuries immediately to the Risk Management Department and their supervisor.

 - If the injury is life or limb threatening, call 911.

-- If the injury is not critical, the employee will be instructed to seek medical attention from the workers’ compensation department, 913-780-8051.
+- If the injury is not critical, the employee will be instructed to seek medical attention from the Risk Management Department, 913-780-8051.

-- Work-related injuries occurring after regular business hours must be reported to the workers’ compensation department the next business day.
+- Work-related injuries occurring after regular business hours must be reported to the Risk Management Department the next business day.

-- Employees should be taken to any hospital in the case of an emergency, a designated health care clinic during working hours, or a designated walk-in clinic after hours.
+- Employees should be taken to any hospital in the case of a life-threatening emergency, a designated health care clinic during working hours, or a designated walk-in clinic after hours.

-Any employee who is off work and receiving workers' compensation benefits shall be required to provide the designated workers’ compensation coordinator with a written doctor's release before the employee is allowed to return to work.
-In addition, should the employee be released to return to work by a doctor and fail to do so, all benefits under paid leave shall terminate, and those benefits under workers’ compensation shall be restricted as provided by current statute.
+Any employee who is off work and receiving workers' compensation benefits shall be required to provide the Risk Management Department with a written doctor's release before the employee is allowed to return to work.
+In addition, should the employee be released to return to work by a doctor and fail to do so, all benefits under paid leave shall terminate, and those benefits under worker's compensation shall be restricted as provided by current statute.

 Workers' compensation coverage is provided for all employees regardless of assignment, length of assignment, and/or hours worked per day as required by current statute.
-Benefits are for personal injury from accident or industrial diseases arising out of and in the course of employment in the district.
-An injured employee must notify his or her supervisor and the workers’ compensation department within 20 days of the injury or within 20 days of repetitive trauma in order to be eligible for benefits.
+Benefits are for personal injury from accidents or industrial diseases arising out of and in the course of employment in the district.
+An injured employee must notify the Risk Management Department and his or her supervisor within 20 days of the injury or within 20 days of repetitive trauma in order to be eligible for benefits.

 Reference BOE policy